nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Selects group at index specified in `<INDEX>` and displays list of sessions in that group.

 Examples:
-- `session 1` will return a list of sessions from the 1st group.
+- `session 1` will return a list of sessions from the first group.